Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Pizza at Alfredo’s on the Sky Princess

-There are also tables outside on the deck for al fresco dining.
+There were also tables outside on the deck for al fresco dining.

 Enjoying one of the chocolate indulgence deserts on the deck outside Alfredo's